o2r-project/o2r-meta/README.md

     pip install GDAL==$(gdal-config --version | awk -F'[.]' '{print $1"."$2}')

-Alternatively you can use a precompiled python wheel of the gdal module that fits your desired platform.
+Alternatively you can use a [precompiled python wheel](http://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal) (_note_: these are inofficially provided) of the gdal module that fits your desired platform.

 (3) Install the required modules: